nahog/slackbot-russia-2018-world-cup/README.md

 - Scrapes the www.coperos.com/torneos/your-tourament url
 - Post the current rooster extracted from the site

+### Instagram maradona module
+- Scrapes the instagram account @maradona (https://www.instagram.com/maradona/) and get images for posts related to the world cup
+- Post the scrapped images to slack

 ## Configs
 All configurations can be modified by environmental variables, or using the .env file.
 Here are the different configurations available: